ahartman1/reel_life/docs/about.md

 Hobbies
 : Enjoys traveling, hiking, and thrift shopping.

+Goals
-> Goals: I'd like to play a role in establishing precedent and drafting legislation that addresses the issues at the intersection of human rights and technology.
+: I'd like to play a role in establishing precedent and drafting legislation that addresses the issues at the intersection of human rights and technology.
 I'd also love to start my own company, most likely a nonprofit.

-***
+---

-## Wyatt Duke
+# Wyatt Duke
 Major
 : Computer Science